telefonicaid/fiware-orion/doc/manuals/admin/database_admin.md

 The usual procedure for MongoDB databases is used.

 Use mongobackup command to get a backup of the Orion Context Broker database.
-It is strongly recommended that you stop the broker before doing a backup.
+In case a sharded MongoDB is used, the broker needs to be stopped before the backup or one of the tools mentioned in the [MongoDB-Documentation](https://docs.mongodb.com/manual/administration/backup-sharded-clusters/) has to be used.

 ```
 mongodump --host <dbhost> --db <db>